bsch2734/SpiShiftRegisterChain/README.md

 ## Features

 - Simple and efficient control of 595-style shift registers
-- Supports chaining of any length with any amount of bits per register
+- Supports chaining of any quantity of shift registers, with any amount of bits per register
 - Allows toggling individual bits, setting bits on or off, and clearing data
 - Control multiple chains by using multiple `SpiShiftRegisterChain` objects
 - Adjustable SPI clock speed for compatibility and performance tuning